Bilbao Football Club: Club Bizcaya

-Decline and Collapse
+Decline and collapse

 Juan Astorquia, the then president and team captain of Athletic, used Bizcaya's successful campaign to convince Luis Arana of how necessary it was to merge the two clubs.
-Furthermore, the heat of the summer melted away the interest in football, with the owners of Bilbao FC losing interest in their team, which at the end of 1902 was going through a certain crisis, and in mid-autumn, it seemed that both Athletic and Bilbao FC were on the verge of collapse, so their only solution was to join forces, permanently.
+Furthermore, the heat of the summer melted away the interest in football, with the owners of Bilbao FC losing interest in their team.
+In November 1902, these two sides played one final match, which ended in a 1–0 win to Athletic, but by the end of 1902, Bilbao FC was going through a certain crisis, and in mid-autumn, it seemed that both Athletic and Bilbao FC were on the verge of collapse, so their only solution was to join forces, permanently.

 On 24 March 1903, Bilbao FC agreed at the General Meeting to dissolve the club and its remaining members and associates were officially and definitively swallowed up and absorbed by their rival, and the side that emerged from the unification was called Athletic Club de Bilbao.
 Once these critical moments were resolved, the successes continued to accompany Athletic, who have been crowned the Champions of Spain in 1903, 1904, 1910 and 1911.